 |Risk assessment||Ensure an appropriate risk assessment is undertaken in the consideration of reopening the outdoor playground.||

 Ensure the risks identified as a result of the risk assessment are able to be mitigated and those mitigations are acted upon to enable the reopening of the playground.

 Document and record all risks identified and the mitigation actions required.

 Ensure playground equipment is safe to use and that risks from damaged or defective equipment are addressed before opening.

 For owners or operators with multiple playgrounds.

-Identify a programme for reopening based on unique characteristics of the playground.
-For example, size, location, likely footfall and level of need within the local area.
+Identify a programme for re-opening and managing playgrounds and play areas based on unique characteristics of the playground, for example size, location, likely footfall and level of need within the local area.